Bucknell-Biol364/Project_1_Group_4_2024/README.md

 ## Target Audience
 Our target audience are students in Biology 204.
 Some experiences with R but not advanced level.
 No experiences with markdown

-## Instructions
+## Instructions and Accessing R Tutorial
 Have RStudio downloaded and make sure it is updated to the latest version Open GitHub on your web browser and access the Bucknell-Biol 364 Repository Search for Project_1_Group_4_2024, click the green code button on the top right of the repo, and click “download zip” to load the documents into your folder- move these files into a folder you can easily access
 Open R Studio again and find these documents using the files tab in the bottom right corner of R Click on Project01.Rmd to load the tutorial!

 ## Objectives
-Learn how to properly use code chunks, make comments, and properly format an RMD file.
-Generating dataframes from imported data, understanding different variable and data types in R Organizing and mutating/manipulating dataframes, removing outliers and N/A values Assessing normality and determining which statistical tests to use Generating visually appealing graphs
+Learn how to properly use code chunks, make comments, and properly format an RMD file - Cassie Generating data frames from imported data, understanding different variable and data types in R - Thomas Organizing and mutating/manipulating dataframes, removing outliers and N/A values Hedy Assessing normality and determining which statistical tests to use- Cassie Generating visually appealing graphs Hedy
-Combining figures with their respective statistical tests
+Combining figures with their respective statistical tests - Thomas

 ## Hypothesis/examples
 Penguins of the same species will have different mean body masses based on their location